Kanasemba Kudureyaneri: Critical response

 Shruti Indira Lakshminarayana of Rediff.com scored the film at 3.5 out of 5 stars and says "The performances are the other highlight of the film.
 Kasarvalli gets credit for bringing out the serious actor in comedian Biradar, who excels as Irya.
 Umashree sinks into the role of Rudri.
 Sadhashiva Bramhavar as the caretaker also comes out with a stellar performance.
 Great performances, thought provoking storyline and a different narrative make Kanasemba Kudureyaneri a must watch".
-A critic from The Times of India scored the film at 4.5 out of 5 stars and wrote "Biradars performance is a classic case of how a comedian can give life to a serious character.
+A critic from The Times of India scored the film at 4.5 out of 5 stars and wrote "Biradar's performance is a classic case of how a comedian can give life to a serious character.
 Umashree is at her best.
 Pavithra Lokesh, Shivaranjan and Brahmavar are gracious.
 H M Ramachandra is amazing with his cinematography.
 Music by V Manohar is soothing to the ears".
 B S Srivani from Deccan Herald wrote "Best of all, Kanasemba... is another fine classroom lesson on filmmaking, including extracting of the best from the actors.
 To say anything else would render the whole exercise incomplete".
 Namrata Joshi from Outlook scored the film at 3.5 out of 5 stars and says "It’s the classic, rooted, humanist story-telling that has been the hallmark of erstwhile parallel cinema.
 KK grows on you with every viewing; the more you revisit it, the finer meanings you imbibe.
 Kasaravalli can make good cinema seem effortless".